 - Place the cubes in a food processor.
 Pulse to chop the fruits into smaller pieces.

-- Transfer into a medium-sized pot.
+- Transfer into a medium saucepan

 - Add water, sugar, and lemon juice.